In all three programs (MA Individualized, MA with Specialization, joint MA/MLIS) students must complete each of the following:

 Coursework for the HUCO MA (with specialization) consists of nine 3-credit courses: four required courses in Humanities Computing (HUCO 500, HUCO 510, HUCO 520 and HUCO 530) two optional courses in Humanities Computing, and three courses approved by the student's participating department in their area of specialization.
 It is the student's responsibility to be aware of the requirements for their specialization.

-Students who are completing the MA/MLIS Combined Degree must also take required courses from the School of Library & Information Studies.
+Students who are completing the MA/MLIS Joint Degree must also take required courses from the School of Library & Information Studies.
 In addition to the four required courses and two optional courses in Humanities Computing, students in the combined MA/MLIS program must also take: LIS 501, 502, 503, 504, 505 and 506 along with three optional LIS courses.
 Combined students must take LIS 501 (Foundations of Library and Information Studies), HUCO 500 (Survey of Humanities Computing) and HUCO 520 (Tech.
 Concepts and Approaches) in their first semester as prerequisites for the rest of their program.

 Ethics Training Requirement

 Ethics and academic integrity training is mandatory for all graduate students who started their program on or after September 1, 2004.

 The Faculty of Graduate Studies and Research requires that each student complete the equivalent of at least eight (8) hours of structured academic activity to fulfill this requirement.

 Complete the online Graduate Ethics Training (GET) course offered by the Faculty of Graduate Studies and Research (equivalent to five hours of training).
 The course is available on the FGSR website